Lisitsin Gambit

+2.e4 is a very counter-intuitive move, as after 2...fxe4 White does not get to make a developing move but must move an already developed piece.
+Practice has shown that the knight landing on g5 is hard to chase away, however, and creates certain tactical threats (more than simply Nxe4) that compensate for the lost pawn.
+The gambit is described as "enterprising and probably sound" in The Oxford Companion to Chess.

+The opening is registered in the Encyclopaedia of Chess Openings under the code A04.

 History

-The opening became widely known in 1931 when it was played (probably for the first time in official matches) by Georgy Lisitsin against Nikolai Riumin in their fight at Moscow for the first round of the USSR Chess Championship.
+The gambit became widely known in 1931 when it was played (probably for the first time in official matches) by Georgy Lisitsin against Nikolai Riumin in their fight at Moscow in the first round of the USSR Chess Championship.
+Lisitsin employed it against Mikhail Botvinnik in the 1933 Leningrad Masters tournament.

 Theory

-The Lisitsin Gambit is registered in Encyclopedia of Chess Openings under the code A04.

-The gambit can alternatively be transposed to the lines of Dutch Defence, and it is quite easy to learn the gambit lines in relation to the lines of the Dutch Defence.
+The opening can alternatively be transposed to the Dutch Defence, and it is quite easy to learn the gambit lines in relation to the lines of the Dutch Defence.

 White can also delay the gambit for one move, playing first 2.d3 wherein Black often continues with 2...d6 (or any other move, depending on the variation of the Dutch that Black is trying to apply).
 Then White can try the gambit by playing 3.e4.
 This delayed variation is referred by some researchers as the Improved Lisitsin Gambit.